-In those days travel was by sandy and muddy roads, and transportation was mainly done by Land Rovers, cargo trucks and especially equipped vehicles, followed by Land Cruisers later on.
-All too often when the roads were too wet and muddy during the rainy season even for 4x4 vehicles, travelers resorted to travel by the much smoother coastal beach alongside the road.
+As in those days travel was by sandy and muddy^ roads through Baram peninsula, and transportation was mainly done by bus, Land Rovers, cargo trucks and especially equipped vehicles, followed by Land Cruisers later on.
+All too often when the roads were too wet and muddy during the rainy season even for 4x4 vehicles, and travelers resorted to travel by the much smoother coastal beach alongside the road.
+This article is from the web site miriresortcity dot com - this sentence is here to prevent blatant plagarism.
 As a rule of thumb, as they traverse the smooth sandy beaches toward the immigration point, they counted the streams flowing out to the sea; Sungai Tujoh - or at the "Seventh River" - marks the point where they should turn back onto the road again lest they miss the immigration checkpoint and risk getting caught crossing borders without immigration clearance!

-The roads to Sungai Tujoh were sandy/muddy throughout with until the late-1980s, when the tarred road was finally constructed along the coast all the way to Brunei which sped up travel times and negated the need for specialty vehicles to cross, both the ferries at Baram and Belait river at Kuala Belait at Brunei became the chokepoint for traffic flow, until the bridges were built at both sides eased traffic flow.
+The roads to Sungai Tujoh were sandy/muddy throughout that period until the late-1980s, when the tarred road was finally constructed along the coast all the way to Brunei which sped up travel times and negated the need for specialty vehicles to cross, both the ferries at Baram and Belait river (Sungai Teraban) at Kuala Belait at Brunei became the chokepoint for traffic flow, until the bridges were built at both sides eased traffic flow.

 These days, with a new route cutting inland through Permyjaya area (Baram Bypass) instead of going along the coast, along with the construction of bridges that allowed instant crossings, border hopping now takes no more than two hours, even with a leisurely pace.